-Living healthy even with health condition like diabetes isn’t impossible.
+Live healthy with diabetes isn’t impossible.
 It is just a matter of making more positive choices for you to continue living happily despite the fact of your illness.
 So, how do you change things around for something as big as diabetes?

 Here are 3 simple things you need to keep in mind for the rest of your days as a diabetic: